yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/README.md

 * CCRSlider.ocx

 This OCX will reside in the program folder.
-The program reference to this OCX is contained within the supplied resource file Panzer Earth Gauge.RES.
+The program reference to this OCX is contained within the supplied resource file Panzer Stopwatch Gauge.RES.
 It is compiled into the binary.

 * OLEGuids.tlb